-A schoolmaster-turned-doctor (he received his BA from the University of Saskatchewan in 1922), Dr. Paine first went to Ninette as a medical assistant in 1929.
-Following graduation from the University of Manitoba that same year, he married the former Theodis Marteinsson, a member of the sanatorium's registered nursing staff, spent a year as a resident physician in Pennsylvania Hospital Department of Mental and Nervous Disorders, then turned to post-graduate studies in surgery at the University of Pennsylvania.
+A schoolmaster-turned-doctor (he received his BA from the University of Saskatchewan in 1922), Dr. Paine that same year, he married the former Theodis Marteinsson, a member of the sanatorium's registered nursing staff, spent a year as a resident physician in Pennsylvania Hospital Department of Mental and Nervous Disorders, then turned to post-graduate studies in surgery at the University of Pennsylvania.
 Six months later he developed tuberculosis, and he saw Manitoba Sanatorium a second time, as a patient.